Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku ERA r32.26
+- Fixed a bug with game key binds, that was breaking Core > Game Key Binds > Reset all.

 ## Changes in WoW Login Tool r1.6
 - Tried to fix the contract accept feature for low resolutions
 - Some translation fixes